xn-coder/Tic-Tac-Toe/README.md

 3. Make the necessary changes and commit your code.
 4. Submit a pull request with a detailed description of your changes.

-## License

-The Tic Tac Toe Android App is open source and released under the [MIT License](LICENSE).

 ## Contact